 “There’s no such thing as bad weather, just inappropriate clothing”, Sir Ranulph Fiennes once said.
-I don’t imagine he got the idea from winter cycling, but the same holds true: there’s nothing stopping you pedalling through darkening days and sub-zero temperatures, as long as you dress for the occasion – and bear a few other key points in mind.
+I don’t imagine he got the idea after a winter cycle tour or bikepacking trip, but the same holds true: there’s nothing stopping you pedalling through darkening days and sub-zero temperatures, as long as you dress for the occasion – and bear a few other key points in mind.

-I learned all this the hard way when I spent a memorable February cycling a thousand kilometres north through Norway and Sweden, past the Arctic Circle and into Lapland, lugging all my gear along with me.
-Unpleasant at first, it soon proved to be a magical experience, and one I constantly refer to when encouraging others to give winter cycling a try.
+I learned all this the hard way when I spent a memorable February cycling and camping my way through Norway and Sweden, across the Arctic Circle and into Lapland (click here to watch the 2‑minute short film on Vimeo).
+After a very steep learning curve, it proved to be a magical experience, and one I constantly refer to when encouraging others to give winter cycle touring or bikepacking a try.

 Rejoice, then, in the fact that you do not need to go to such extreme lengths as I did to enjoy yourself on two wheels this winter.
 Here’s how to survive the season:

 Inappropriate clothing will leave you shivering, sweaty, or both.
 While you can simply crank up the pace to stay warm in autumn, winter requires a different approach.
 Combine warm yet wicking long-sleeve baselayers – ideally merino – with breathable microfleece midlayers, windproof shell jackets, and insulated winter tights.
 Versatility is key.